 Meditation is a spiritual and physical practice that dates all the way back to ancient India and China.
 While it has gained popularity as a form of relaxation and a way to reduce stress, it can also be a key part of addiction treatment.
-Explore the benefits of meditation therapy and how it can play a role in lasting sobriety.
+Explore the benefits of meditation therapy and how it, along with other addiction treatment therapies, can play a role in lasting sobriety.

 Reduces Symptoms of Depression and Anxiety

 Both depression and anxiety are serious concerns for women overcoming an addiction to drugs or alcohol.
 Sometimes, mental health issues are precursors to addiction.
 Other times, addiction causes the appearance of depression and anxiety, among other disorders.
-Fortunately, meditation and other forms of mindfulness based stress reduction can be a way to reduce the symptoms of common behavioral and mental health disorders.
+Fortunately, through prayer and meditation for addiction treatment and other forms of mindfulness-based stress reduction, the symptoms of common behavioral and mental health disorders can be overcame.

 Meditation can also be an excellent way to boost the self-esteem and confidence of women in rehab.
 Many clients struggle with low self-esteem following an addiction.
 If they struggle with recovery, they might feel inadequate.
 Even if recovery goes to plan, they might feel behind on their goals or their timeline for the future.